Series · Terraform Agents · Chapter 1

 • Big data and AI: MaxCompute, PAI

-That covers everything in our nine-component checklist above except observability (SLS, ARMS, CloudMonitor — also covered, just not on this short list) and the per-LLM-provider key bits (which we’ll handle through KMS Secrets Manager in article 6).
+That covers everything in our nine-component checklist, including the per-LLM-provider keys (handled through KMS Secrets Manager in article 6).

 1